hlepori/test_docsify/docs/fixm/charter.md

 ## Article 1 – Objective

-1.1 The evolution of the Flight Information Exchange Model (FIXM) shall be managed in the interest of the largest number of FIXM stakeholders, including the accommodation of necessary extensions.
+1.1 The evolution of the Flight Information Exchange Model (FIXM) shall be managed in the interest of the largest number of `FIXM Stakeholders`, including the accommodation of necessary extensions.

 1.2 A Change Control Board (`FIXM CCB`) with international participation is therefore established and will act under the provision of this Change Management Charter (“Charter”).
 The purpose of the `FIXM CCB` is to ensure that the strategic objectives for FIXM, described in the FIXM Strategy [1], are satisfied.